ThinkDataEd/student/docs/unit1/lesson6.md

     100. After jotting down your comments and/or reactions, respond to the following question in your IDS journal: <strong style="color: red;"> **Why should I care about what I eat?** </strong>

-    100. Your teacher will provide an opportunity for you to share your reactions and responses with your classmates.

 3. Think back to the *Stick Figures* activity from [Lesson 2](lesson2.md).
 During that activity, you collected data about other people.
 But today, you are going to be collecting data about yourselves and the foods you eat.